 A true measure of any group is how they respect the Health, Safety, and Welfare of the most vulnerable populations . . .

-It is absolutely unfathomable that the State of Michigan has not made any public statement, nor any other responsible authority for that matter!
+It is absolutely unconscionable, and embarrassing as residents that the State of Michigan has not made any public statement regarding Public Health, Safety, and Welfare regarding Tetraethyl Lead (TEL) Poisoning, Autism Spectrum Disorder (ASD), and Attention Deficit Hyperactivity Disorder (ADHD) at Plymouth Canton School System (PCCS), nor has any other responsible authority for that matter!

-The PCCS School Season has begun and planes and helicopters are still buzzing in and out indiscriminately.
-The third-party contractor hired by the State of Michigan allows the right people to enjoy their Labor Day vacations and summer time off flying over PCCS Schools and Plymouth and Canton Township neighborhoods even as of Wednesday September 15, 2019, all day long up to 7:51pm.
+The PCCS School Season began long ago and planes and helicopters are still buzzing in and out indiscriminately.
+The third-party contractor hired by the State of Michigan allows the right people to enjoy their Labor Day vacations and summer & fall time off flying over PCCS Schools and Plymouth and Canton Township neighborhoods.
 Hangar A2 is one such privileged hangar renter that gets the nod-nod wink-wink and enjoys toxic time over our schools and community.
-That is after this very well to do person’s additional extra or spare green car stored in the hangar is moved out the way.
+That is after this very well to do person’s additional extra or spare green car stored in the hangar is moved out the way, what a scam and insult to parents and taxpayers!

 It’s all about the money, connections, Special Interests and Industry Lobbyist friends, family, contractors and MDOT employees.
 What a complete joke!
 The State of Michigan can’t seem to control this toxic Canton Plymouth Mettetal 1d2 mess either, and continues to cater to these vindictive & vengeful clowns while the Health, Safety, and Welfare of our most vulnerable populations continues to be ignored, go figure.